 Now that you’ve decided that podcasting is right for you, remember it doesn’t matter if you’re running a big or small business.
 The next step is to promote your podcast content, so your clients and potential clients can benefit from your expertise.

 The obvious place to start promoting your podcast is on your website.
-Next, utilize your social media platforms like Facebook, Instagram, LinkedIn, and Twitter.
+Next, utilize your social media platforms, such as Facebook, Instagram, LinkedIn, and Twitter.
 When you publish episodes using Libsyn, you can automatically have the show feed published on multiple social media platforms.

-Writing quality show notes is another important aspect to successful podcast promotion.
-Describe in detail the important points you discuss, including information about any guests and what credentials they bring to the subject matter.
+Writing quality show notes is another crucial aspect of successful podcast promotion.
+Describe in detail the essential points you discuss, including information about any guests and what credentials they bring to the subject matter.

-Don’t neglect to ask any guest also to promote your podcast episodes.
-Well, all know that organic impressions are best, so take full advantage of every opportunity to let others know about the quality of your podcasting efforts.
+Don’t neglect to ask any guests to promote your podcast episodes.
+Well, we all know that organic impressions are best, so take full advantage of every opportunity to let others know about the quality of your podcasting efforts.

 If you have some budget to put towards your podcast marketing strategy, it can be a good idea to use podcast ads to create a new audience.